-The adoption in 2011 of an amended Pharmacy Act will also make it possible, probably bySummer 2013, to add further professional services that are currently reserved to physicians.
+The adoption in 2011 of an amended Pharmacy Act will also make it possible, probably in 2014, to add further professional services that are currently reserved to physicians.
 This will again tend to increase demand for this occupation.

 In recent years, strong demand for pharmacists has not been entirely met as a result of a shortage of B.Pharm. graduates.
 The shortfall is especially notable in the case of pharmacists who work in healthcare facilities.
 This specialty requires two additional years of training but salaries are lower than in private practice.
 These factors may in good measure explain the shortfall, which is getting worse according to the Association de pharmaciens des établissements de santé du Québec.

 However, the general outlook has recently improved thanks to an increase of over 70% in the number of graduates in the bachelor's degree program in pharmacy between 2001 and 2011, and of 100 % in the number of those graduating with a Master's in pharmacy.
 But, it is still too early to determine whether or not this increase will be enough to eliminate the current shortage and meet the increased demand.